Leefarmer83/ievas_fragrances/README.md

 ## Credits

+A huge amount of credit needs to go to the Code Institute, I used their best practices when structuring my code.
+I have copied a lot of thier code (Bag/checkout/products/profiles/templates) and ajusted to suit the needs of my project, Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).

+I also used https://testdriven.io/blog/django-custom-user-model/ to help me with the models in newsletter and reviews.

+[Bootstrap](https://getbootstrap.com/) framework was used heavily to structure my websit; navbar, footer, classes, toasts.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The concept, design and text for this project was created by Lee Farmer and inspired by the mini project boutique ado.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Ievas Fragrances and i had permission to use.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Boutoque ado, I would also like to that the instructors and the slack community for heling me.
+Special praise to my mentor Gerard McBride.